 How much does Way With Words pay?

-I believe Way With Words pays workers via direct deposit, but I can’t find information on how often they pay.
+I believe Way With Words pays workers via direct deposit once per month.

 Is Way With Words open worldwide?